 4. The Right To Restrict The Use And Request Confidential Communications.
 A Participant has the right to request a restriction of uses and disclosures of their PHI.
 A Participant also has the right to restrict communication of their PHI if the Participant informs the Privacy Officer that communicating the information may endanger the Participant.
-Requests will be deemed unreasonable if they limit the access and use that is necessary for GHP administration. use or disclose the PHI in violation of the restriction, except when needed for emergency treatment, at the written request of the Participant (by authorization), or when the use or disclosure is required by law and the use or disclosure complies with and is limited to the relevant requirements of such law.
+Requests will be deemed unreasonable if they limit the access and use that is necessary for GHP administration.

+If the Privacy Officer agrees to the request for a restriction, the Privacy Officer will not 755 HIPPA and HITECH Privacy Policy Page | 3 use or disclose the PHI in violation of the restriction, except when needed for emergency treatment, at the written request of the Participant (by authorization), or when the use or disclosure is required by law and the use or disclosure complies with and is limited to the relevant requirements of such law.